 I grew up in Seattle and have lived in Los Angeles, Bellingham, Baltimore, Paris, Edmonton, and Victoria.
 I attended the University of Southern California and the University of Washington as an undergraduate.
-I graduated from the UW in 2003 with a degree in the Comparative History of Ideas.
+I graduated from the UW in 2003 with a degree in the Comparative History of Ideas (CHID).
 I then attended The Johns Hopkins University and graduated in 2008 with a PhD in history.
 I taught history for nearly ten years at the University of Alberta and now teach environmental studies at the University of Victoria.
-I also teach courses at Uvic in the human dimensions of climate change program.
+I also teach courses at Uvic in the human dimensions of climate change program, and teach periodically in Benedictine University's PhD program in Values-Driven Leadership.

 Family is the most important thing to me.
 I have a wife, Hannah, and two daughters, Stella and Mia.
 They keep me grounded--and busy.
 My parents come from New York City and my ancestors from Ireland, Germany, and Sicily.
 But my truest loyalties are with the Republic of Cascadia, of which I consider myself a life-long citizen.